tolot27/writing/README.md

 ### Dropbox
 * [Notifybox](http://notifybox.com) provides Check-in / Check-out of **MS Office** documents and logs user interactions with files (Windows-only).

+## Reference Management

+Not all tools can import several references at once (e.g. from the search results of a PubMed search), which would be a big time saver.
+Mendeley and Zotero allow you to do this.

 ## Editors

 ### Online Editors